Places to stay in Twillingate

 As you explore Twillingate, you will see remnants of its past as one of the oldest ports in Newfoundland.
 The Isles Wooden Boat Museum showcases how cod fishers and residents throughout history crafted boats strong enough to stay afloat in the Atlantic Ocean and Notre Dame Bay.
 Camouflaged in Twillingate’s terrain, historic root cellars are hidden throughout the area, representing the once-necessary way to store food during cold winters hundreds of years ago.
 There are more than 230 cellars hidden within the hills, making for an intriguing self-created scavenger hunt during your visit.

-When is the best time to stay in a vacation rental in Twillingate?
+The best time to stay in a vacation rental in Twillingate

 Twillingate has four distinct seasons, but can be overcast and humid.
 The summer is warm, and it’s one of the rainiest seasons of the year.
 In July, the town hosts the Fish, Fun, and Folk Festival with arts and crafts stalls, fresh local seafood, and live music.
 Autumn weather is chilly and crisp, and September is the height of the berry-picking season, with wild blueberries, cloudberries, and partridgeberries among the favorites this time of year.